 The lower your baby is, the less pushing during childbirth you have to do, the shorter your pushing stage will be, and the sooner you will meet your baby!

 What You May Feel

 When it’s time to start pushing (if you do not have an epidural), you will feel a lot of pressure in your bottom, and you will have an uncontrollable urge to push.
-Your body will automatically start pushing when it’s the right time.
+Your body will automatically start pushing during childbirth when it’s the right time.
 You will feel that constant pressure down there whether you’re having a contraction or not.
 It feels almost as if you have to pass a major bowel movement.
 (I know, I know.
 You don’t want to think of birthing your child as passing a bowel movement, but that’s pretty similar to what you will be feeling but more intense.)

 If you do have an epidural, you should not be feeling your contractions, and you may or may not feel the pressure in your bottom.
 If you can’t feel anything (your contractions, your legs, the pressure), you will need your nurse or doctor to tell you when it’s time to begin pushing during childbirth because you won’t know when a contraction is coming and when it’s the right time to push.
 (FYI, you should only push during a contraction.
 Unless there is an emergency and you need baby out immediately, you only push during contractions.)

 Since you have an epidural, you do not have complete control of your lower body, so the medical staff will have to support your legs and help you as you push.
 Sometimes women don’t know exactly how hard they are pushing.
 Everything is numb, so they don’t know if they are pushing hard enough or if they are pushing too hard.
 The doctor or nurse will let you know how things are going, and they will coach you and guide you as baby comes down and out.